Smarties-team/Smart-attendance-system/README.md

   You should be able to run python code in this configuration

 ### Laravel
-- This is straight forward, clone the repo
+- This is straight forward, clone the repo `git clone https://github.com/Smarties-team/Smart-attendance-system.git attendance`
-- cd into the project folder
+- cd into the project folder `cd attendance`
 - Install Composer Dependencies `$ composer install`
 - Install NPM Dependencies `$ npm install`
+- Build assets `$ npm run dev`
 - Create a copy of your .env file `$ cp .env.example .env`
 - Generate an app encryption key `$ php artisan key:generate`
 - Create an empty database